SaherMuhamed/packet-sniffer-mitm/README.md

 ## Output
 - The script will display the following information for each captured packet:
-   1. `Server IP`: The destination IP address of the packet.
-   2. `URL`: The URL extracted from the HTTP request.
+   1. `URL`: The URL extracted from the HTTP request and it's ip addresses.
-   3. `Possible credentials`: If the packet payload contains any of the predefined keywords (e.g., 'uname', 'username', 'login', 'usr', 'usrname', 'pass', 'email', 'password'), it will be displayed as a potential credential.
+   2. `Possible credentials`: If the packet payload contains any of the predefined keywords (e.g., 'uname', 'username', 'login', 'usr', 'usrname', 'pass', 'email', 'password'), it will be displayed as a potential credential.

 - Note: This script is for educational purposes only.
 Make sure you have proper authorization before using it on any network.